esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

 Hypervolume interface and construction
 ======================================
-The main class used for the computation of the hypervolume indicator (also known as Lebesgue Measure or S-Metric) and hypervolume contributions is class :class:`~pygmo.hypervolume`.
+The main class used for the computation of the hypervolume indicator (also known as Lebesgue Measure or S-Metric) and hypervolume contributions is :class:`pygmo.hypervolume`.
 You can import the hypervolume class using the following:

 .. doctest::